Jacesheck/BoatModel/README.md

 ```

 6. Change some code
+7. Test code with `python boat.py`
-7. When you are happy with your code commit it (pull to check any updates)
+8. When you are happy with your code commit it (pull to check any updates)

 ```
 git add boat.py
 git commit
 ```

-8. Write a message
+9. Write a message
-9. Push to cloud
+10. Push to cloud

 ```
 git push
 ```

-10. Create pull request (or ask me)
+11. Create pull request (or ask me)

 ### Boat state space model